Lilytreasure/WallFix/README.md

-# Walpaperapp
+# Wallpaperapp

 Created for fun

-This is  an application that allows you to set walpapers from a wide range of wallpapers fetched from an API
+This is  an application that allows you to set wallpapers from a wide range of wallpapers fetched from an API

 You will be aple to search  the image of your choice and set in your phone You will also be able to dowload images and save them in your device